RowanBeck-SBGenomics/RowanBeck-SBGenomics/Docker.md

   From here on out, we're basically testing what we want to happen on by using a docker container on our local machine.
 This allows us to troubleshoot in real-time, and work out any quirks.

+Each line here is a command.
+Try running one at a time to make sure everything works properly.

   ```unix assembly
 apt-get update   #  This is to make sure we have the latest versions of what we need